coconutpalm/emf-prevayler/README.md

 --------------------------

-Prevayler's basic idea is that you store system state by taking a snapshot, plus journalling all object mutations that happen after the snapshot.
+Prevayler's basic idea is that you store system state by taking a snapshot, then journal all object mutations that happen after the snapshot.
 Then you repeat your snapshots as often as needed/desired and clean up stale journal files to keep things tidy.